cybergarage/go-cbor/doc/conversion.md

 ![](img/conv_table_to.png)

-In addition to the basic CBOR measure types, `go-cbor` supports additional tag measure types such as datetime.
+In addition to the basic CBOR measure types, `go-cbor` supports additional tag major types such as datetime.